The Science of Nurturing People to Engage and Buy Online

 90% to 95% of decision making which leads to online purchasing behaviours takes place in the subconscious

-People are not as logical as one might think.
+People are not as "conscious" or logical as you think.

 Defining the “Subconscious Mind”: